Parliamentary Libraries as Workplaces

 Subject to the response to this competition, an equivalent combination of training and experience may be considered, or the required years of experience may be increased.

-Written and spoken competence in English and spoken competence in French is required.
+Written and spoken competence in English is required.

 Finance and Human Resources Office